 The IRS sends refund notices when it applies part or all of your tax refund to satisfy a tax debt.

 You receive a CP16 notice if the IRS amended your tax return because of a filing error or if the IRS plans to use some or all of your tax refund to pay your tax debt.
-Contact the IRS within 60 days of your CP16 notice date if you don’t agree with the notice.
+Contact the IRS within 60 days of your CP16 letter to be sure there’s time to appeal if you disagree.

 If your refund was applied to your spouse’s tax debt, you may qualify for Injured Spouse Allocation.